Financial Assistance and Scholarship Information

 Young Adult Rate

 It is our wish to support the practice needs of meditators in early adulthood.
-To this end, Spirit Rock extends a special invitation to young adults, age 18-26, who wish to attend a residential retreat.
-The number of young adult spaces is limited by retreat and offered on a first-come, first-served basis, so apply early.
+To this end, Spirit Rock extends a special invitation to young adults, age 18-26 years, who wish to attend a residential retreat.
+The number of young adult spaces available is limited per retreat and offered on a first-come, first-served basis.
+Please apply as early as possible.

 Renunciate monastics are invited to attend Spirit Rock retreats without cost.
 We ask that you register in advance to secure a space in the retreat.
 Monastic discounts can be extended only to one having taken vows and abiding as a renunciate, living exclusively on donations and having no form of income through work or other sources.
 Contact the registrar for more information.

-Thanks to the generosity of our community, Spirit Rock is pleased to offer 15 Young Adult rates combined for February and March.
+Thanks to the generosity of our community, Spirit Rock is pleased to offer additional funding for 15 Young Adult spaces (combined for February and March).
 In addition, we have more than 20 scholarships in our Dr. Marlene Jones People of Color (POC) Scholarship Fund.
 These additional funds mean that more than 25% of our retreat population will be on scholarship.

 Work Retreatant Positions

-Work retreatant positions are available to candidates who have attended a minimum 5-day Vipassana retreat at Spirit Rock, in exchange for retreat tuition.
-A work retreatant position consists of 5 hours of daily work, either in the kitchen or with the housekeepers.
+The work retreatant (WR) position can be another means of financial assistance and a unique kind of work retreat.
+Because of this unique experience, it does require some retreat experience.
+This WR position is only available to candidates who have attended, at the minimum, a 5-day Vipassana retreat at Spirit Rock, prior to applying.
+In exchange for retreat fees, WRs serve approximately five (5) non-consecutive hours per day in either the kitchen or housekeeping departments.
 We ask that candidates be able-bodied adults of average physical stamina.
-Work retreatants are still invited to offer Dana to the retreat teachers and retreat staff at the end of the retreat.
+Work retreatants are encouraged to still offer Dana (donation) to the retreat teachers and retreat staff (retreat managers and cooks) at the end of the retreat.

-While on a work retreat you will miss some periods of walking and sitting meditation.
-It is also possible, but unlikely, that you could miss the morning instruction period or a period of movement practice.
-While on a work retreat, you will be able to attend all Dharma talks.
+While serving in this capacity, a WR may miss some periods of walking and sitting meditation, or a period of movement practice (yoga, qigong, etc.); but will be able to attend all daily Dharma talks.

-If you are interested in applying for a work retreatant position, click here.
+Interested in applying for a work retreatant position?
+Follow this link.